Marlins vs. Rays Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Wander Franco, Luis Arraez and others in the Tampa Bay Rays-Miami Marlins matchup at Tropicana Field on Tuesday at 6:40 PM ET.
+Player prop bet options for Wander Franco, Luis Arraez and others are available when the Tampa Bay Rays host the Miami Marlins at Tropicana Field on Wednesday at 12:10 PM ET.

 Bet on this matchup or its props with BetMGM!